jamie-brannan/hundred-days-swift/ch14__consolidation_vii/d066__notes.md

 ## :three:  [Challenge](https://www.hackingwithswift.com/guide/7/3/challenge)

-> It’s time to put your skills to the test and make your own app, starting from a blank canvas.
-This time your challenge is to make a shooting gallery game using SpriteKit: create three rows on the screen, then have targets slide across from one side to the other.
-If the user taps a target, make it fade out and award them points.
+> _It’s time to put your skills to the test and make your own app, starting from a blank canvas._
 >
+> This time your challenge is to make a shooting gallery game using SpriteKit:
+> * create three rows on the screen,
+> * then have targets slide across from one side to the other.
+> * If the user taps a target, make it fade out and award them points.
+>
-> How you implement this game really depends on what kind of shooting gallery games you’ve played in the past, but here are some suggestions to get you started:
+> How you implement _this game really depends on what kind of shooting gallery games you’ve played in the past_, but here are some suggestions to get you started:
 >
 >   - [ ]  Make some targets big and slow, and others small and fast.
 The small targets should be worth more points.
 >